 Clients must be allowed to access foods from the pantry at least twice per month.
 Clients may access food from the pantry as often as once per week determined by need.
-Exception: the service partner may elect to make fresh produce available continuously.

 The pantry must be able to serve qualifying clients from all areas of Kent County.
 Approval must be received from AAAAWM staff prior to the relocation of the pantry.